zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_3_forecasting-service-create-ds-notebook.md

 In this lab, you will:
 *	Learn how to generate API key
-*	Learn how to create a project in Data Science
+*	Learn how to create a project in Data Science service
-*	Learn how to set up a notebook session in a data science project
+*	Learn how to set up a notebook session inside a data science project

 ### Prerequisites:
 *	A free tier or paid tenancy account in OCI
+*   You have completed Lab 0

 ## Task 1: API key generation